sdbtools/pathfinder/README.md

 --------

-PathFinder doesn't provide ready to use commands, but you can easily create your own commands using provided function.
+PathFinder doesn't provide ready to use commands, but you can easily create your own commands using provided functions.

 Examples: